-A printed archive that reflects our creative practice from 2013-2015.
-It was designed and printed on Sugar Mountain, NC in 2014 using the processes of letterpress, risograph and digital print methods.
+A printed catalog archive that reflects our creative practice from 2013-2015.
+It was designed and printed on Sugar Mountain, NC using the processes of letterpress, risograph and digital print methods.
 In an edition of 100, they were hand-bound at Penland School of Crafts in NC.
+(2014)

-Using the title SHIFT as a point of departure, each artist created a book of identical dimensions to reflect a shift in perspective or point of view.
+Shift Artist books // Using the title SHIFT as a point of departure, we created individual books of identical dimensions to reflect a shift in perspective or point of view.
 The set of five books are housed in an enclosure and hand printed and bound in an edition of 20.
+(2014)

 The project utilizes social media, letterpress, and text based communication (tweets) from the book art and print communities.
 It took place during two national conferences at The University of Utah in Salt Lake City in January, 2014 and San Francisco Center for the Book in March, 2014.
 During each event, we gathered information pulled live from twitter feeds to print a series of letterpress posters.
 These posters were displayed, documented and retweeted on twitter.